4SB may be a relatively small set, but its premier commercial chancery expertise means it towers above other chambers in

-Since few business disputes or problems lend themselves to rigid categorisation, we cover a wide range of related legal specialisations in addition to our core areas of expertise in a wide variety of different legal and commercial contexts.
-Members of Chambers, both senior and junior, appear before numerous different courts and tribunals in the UK and internationally including the Chancery Division, Commercial Court, arbitral tribunals as in the Chancery Division, and we are also frequently instructed in cases overseas, particularly in the Caribbean, the Channel Islands, the Middle East and the Far East.
+Since few business disputes or problems lend themselves to rigid categorisation, we apply our core areas of expertise in a wide variety of different legal and commercial contexts.
+Members of Chambers, both senior and junior, appear before numerous different courts and tribunals in the UK and internationally including the Chancery Division, Commercial Court, arbitral tribunals as well as overseas courts, particularly in the Caribbean, the Channel Islands, the Middle East and the Far East.